ConsenSysMesh/stow-js/README.md

 1. `Object` - (Optional) Constructor options

 - `linniaContractUpgradeHubAddress`: `String` - Address of the LinniaHub.
 If not specified, Linnia Javascript API will attempt to find the address of the deployed LinniaHub on the network defined in `web3`.
+- `linniaTokenContractAddress`:`String` - Address of the LinniaToken.
+The Ropsten testnet Contract address is `0x4cdfbdec0aa003116bf030f249a8a7285cd6a184`
 ### Example

 ```javascript